MobilityData/gtfs-flex/spec/reference.md

 ### Defining Areas

 A key concept in flexible services is the idea of a service area or zone.
-These zones are used define the region where demand-response operation is in effect.
+These zones are used to define the region where demand-response operation is in effect.
 We propose a model for defining these regions in GTFS.
 Because “zone” also tends to get conflated with discussions of fare systems, we propose calling general polygons “areas”.
 As such, we propose introducing a new file, **areas.txt**, with the following fields:

 | Field Name | Required?  | Details |
 |------------|------------|---------|